 Depending on when you visit, you can also enjoy the regularly updated temporary exhibitions hosted in Modern Two.
 Don’t forget to stop by the gift shop, which has a great selection of art books, prints, posters, and more to choose from, and you can break for lunch in either of the cafes, with their delicious menus.

-You should also set aside part of your visit to roam the park surrounding the gallery, which are a work of art in their own right.
+You should also set aside part of your visit to roam the park surrounding the Scottish National Gallery of Modern Art, which are a work of art in their own right.
 Admire the lawn in front of Modern One, designed by Charles Jencks, featuring a dramatic serpentine mound, reflected in three crescent shaped ponds, a work entitled Landform.
 Take a stroll around the sculpture park, with works by artists including Barbara Hepworth, Rachel Whiteread, and Richard Long, among others.